Please address any complaints in writing to Louise Ford.

 Who should I complain to?

-In the first instance we would prefer you to complain to us directly; either by telephone or writing to Shirley Turner our Practice Manager.
+In the first instance we would prefer you to complain to us directly; This should be done in writing to Louise Ford

 We will acknowledge your complaint within three working days (either written or verbally) and agree a timescale for response with you.
 We shall then investigate your complaint to offer you an explanation or, if necessary, a meeting with the people involved.
 When we look into your complaint we shall aim to: